 I’d be starting anew.

-Hank and Ivy are married and share many interests, so they decided to combine their profile page.
-They’re independent and intertwined, mapping out a shared life of beauty, love and nerdy pursuits.
+Hank and Ivy are married and share many interests.
+They’re independent and intertwined, mapping out a shared life of love and nerdy pursuits.

 Currently, Ivy is pregnant.

-Hank has a stronger tendency to get stressed out and be pessimistic.
+From what I’ve seen, Hank has a stronger tendency to get stressed out and be pessimistic.
 Ivy is more prone to flights of fantasy, with amazing ideas as a result, though not all of them can be effected within the limitations of this world.
+(But do we fully understand the limits of this world?)

 Throughout October, Zeb asked Kilter Street Manor residents to write their worst fear and leave it in a basket in the mailroom.
 Everyone chose to do it anonymously, and most people typed up their notes.
 Now Zeb has tacked the notes up on the mailroom bulletin board, crowding out the takeout menus and the polaroid photos of bare tree branches Mrs. Selby has taken to sharing.